 where

-with the form factor $F((p_A-p_C)^2)$ and the spin dependent factor, $ \Gamma_{\mu}$.
-We assume one form factor for simplicity, but it is straightforward to extend to a case of many form factors.
-In the normal term of the radiative transition, the energy-momentum is conserved, and
+with the form factor $F((p_A-p_C)^2)$ and the spin-dependent factor $\Gamma_\mu$.
+We assume one form factor for simplicity, but it is straightforward to extend to a case with many form factors.
+In the normal term of the radiative transition, the energy momentum is conserved, and

 hence the coupling strength is determined by $F(0)$.